json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/nullability.md

 ## NRT turned off

 When NRT is turned off, use `[Required]` on required attributes and relationships.
-This makes EF Core generate non-nullable columns.
+This makes Entity Framework Core generate non-nullable columns.
 And model errors are returned when required fields are omitted.

 Example: